| Introduction .Net with Scorpion opens up Scorpion to the large

 found in the .Net Framework Class Library.
 Search for "Form Class" to

-Note: The links will fail unless .Net Framework 1.1 is
+locate Form class description: Note: The links will fail unless .Net Framework 1.1 is

-Quick Start on using .Net with Scorpion
+installed Quick Start on using .Net with Scorpion

 A typical python script using .NET will start with something like

-import CLR.System.Windows.Forms as WinForms
+this: import CLRimport CLR.System.Windows.Forms as WinForms

 from CLR.System.Drawing import Size, Point, Font, Color

+Standard .NET components and custom components can be used.
 Due to the immense functionality in the .NET Framework class library,

 it is difficult to memorize method and parameter names.
 The